-June 2021 by Claire Hughes

-We are committed to reviewing our policy and good practice annually.
+June 2021; reviewed August 2022 by Claire Hughes We are committed to reviewing our policy and good practice annually.

 Woodland Nurture's overarching priority is to keep all participants safe at all times.
 This Policy shall be applied during all Woodland Nurture sessions.
 It should be read in conjunction with the following policies: Anti-Racism Policy and Plan,